Asim927/Task-6/README.md

 ## Results
 The Linear Regression model was able to predict house prices with reasonable accuracy.
 The scatter plot shows a positive correlation between actual and predicted values.

-## Interview Questions Covered
-- Use of Linear Regression
-- Importance of RMSE
-- Train-Test split purpose
-- Meaning of coefficients
-- Underfitting concept

 ## Author
 Asim